arevi/mouse-data-visualizer/README.md

 # Mouse Data Visualizer

 ![screenshot](https://i.imgur.com/cEnMa0o.png)
 A visual playground for the WindMouse JavaScript library.
-Edit settings in real time and fine tune your mouse movements.
+Edit settings in real time and fine tune your mouse movements, powered by React.

 ## Getting Started

 ```